 Bio-Gene DNA’s 41 Marker Sibling DNA Test

 The following information helps to understand the difference between 16 marker test (used by most testing companies) results and our 41 marker test results.

-The conclusions that can be drawn from these cases is that 16 markers will not be enough to test in most cases, if a conclusive result is desired.
+The conclusion that can be drawn from these cases is that a 16 marker DNA Test will not be sufficient, in most cases, if a conclusive result is desired.

-To order your Sibling DNA testing kit, please complete the order form below and you will be taken to our secure server.
-We offer a single pay option (at a discounted price) as well as a payment plan, because we understand that every case is unique.
-Our prices can be found by selecting the test of your choice, the number of people testing, and your payment preferences when providing the information that is relevant to your particular case.
+To order your Sibling DNA test kit, please complete the order form below and you will be taken to our secure server.
+Our prices can be found by selecting the test of your choice, the number of people testing, and your shipping preferences when providing the information that is relevant to your particular case.